-Many people with chronic kidney disease (CKD) won't have symptoms because it doesn't usually cause problems until it reaches an advanced stage.
+Many people with chronic kidney disease (CKD) will not have symptoms because it does not usually cause problems until it reaches an advanced stage.

 Early stages of CKD

-There don't tend to be any symptoms of kidney disease when it's at an early stage.
+Kidney disease does not tend to cause symptoms when it's at an early stage.

 This is because the body is usually able to cope with a significant reduction in kidney function.

-Kidney disease is often only diagnosed at this stage after a routine test, such as a blood or urine test, detects a possible problem.
+Kidney disease is often only diagnosed at this stage if a routine test for another condition, such as a blood or urine test, detects a possible problem.

-If it's picked up at this stage, you may only need medication and regular tests to monitor it.
-This can help stop it becoming more advanced.
+If it's found at an early stage, medicine and regular tests to monitor it may help stop it becoming more advanced.

 Later stages of CKD

-A number of symptoms can develop if kidney disease isn't picked up early on or it gets worse despite treatment.
+A number of symptoms can develop if kidney disease is not found early or it gets worse despite treatment.

 Symptoms can include: